adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 ```

-This problem can be solved in more than one way and this not necessary the best way, but it's complex enough to serve as reference for the syntax.
+This problem can be solved in more than one way and this not necessary the best way, but it's complex enough to serve as an example for the syntax.

 ## Resources